manticoresoftware/manticoresearch/installer/specification.md

 - Default install is fully automatic and starts Manticore by default.
 - Interactive prompts are used only for destructive or ambiguous cases.
 - Non-interactive mode must remain readable and must not depend on colors or TTY behavior.
+- Prompt input must use the controlling terminal (`/dev/tty`) when available, not pipeline stdin, so interactive `curl|bash` and `wget|bash` runs can still ask confirmations.
+If no controlling terminal is available, prompts must not block; they should take the safe non-interactive path.
 - Critical privileged commands use `sudo` only at the command boundary.
 The whole script should not require being run through `sudo`.
 - Scripts may live in `/tmp`, including on `noexec` filesystems, so downloaded modules are invoked as `bash module.sh` rather than executed directly.
 - Package managers remain the source of truth for package contents, systemd units, config files, data directories, GPG keys, and repository definitions.